-The Greener Solutions program is project based class that partners students with companies, non-profits, and/or government agencies interested in promoting the adoption of more sustainable chemistry.
-Every year we recruit teams of graduate students and advanced undergraduates to work closely with our partner organizations on interdisciplinary projects that leverage students' knowledge in a real-world context.
+The Greener Solutions program is a project based class that partners students with companies, non-profits, and/or government agencies interested in promoting the adoption of more sustainable chemistry.
+Every year we recruit teams of graduate students and advanced undergraduates to work closely with our partner organizations on interdisciplinary projects that leverage students’ knowledge in a real-world context.

-The Greener Solutions program has been supported by the California Department of Toxic Substance Control, a Pollution Prevention Grant from Region 9 of the Federal Environmental Protection Agency, and contributions from our partner organizations.
+The Greener Solutions program has been supported by the California Department of Toxic Substance Control, a Pollution Prevention Grant from Region 9 of the US Environmental Protection Agency, and contributions from our partner organizations.

 Our projects have included:

 Designing non-toxic mosquito repellency for polyester clothing with Patagonia (2016)

 Identifying strategies for “modular polymers in manufacturing” using safer colorants for a polypropylene chair as a test case with Steelcase (2016)

 Providing bio-based alternative colorants for use with PHA biopolymer coatings for marine buoys with Mango Materials (2016)